lupyuen/lupyuen.github.io/src/blockly.md

 Assume we've read Temperature and Humidity from our sensor.

-This is how we might __compose a Sensor Data Message__ in Blockly...
+This is how we might __compose a Sensor Data Message__ with Blockly...

 > ![Compose Sensor Data Message in Blockly](https://lupyuen.github.io/images/sensor-visual3.jpg)

-TODO: CBOR
+TODO: Why CBOR?

 This message compressed with CBOR...